aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 // Build and execute the query as needed here.
 ```

-### Filter Emails on Specific Recipient
+### How to Filter Emails by Specific Recipient?

-Target emails sent to a specific recipient:
+To focus on messages addressed to a particular mailbox, use the `toAddress` method of `ImapQueryBuilder`.
+This is especially useful for shared inboxes or role‑based mailboxes where multiple users need to process the same set of emails.

+The builder creates an IMAP SEARCH clause that matches the `To` header, ensuring efficient server‑side filtering.

 ```java
 MailQueryBuilder builder = new MailQueryBuilder();